orbkit/orbkit/doc/gridbased/terminal.rst

 Grid Related Options
 --------------------

-There are two ways to specify the grid when calling orbkit via the Terminal.
+There are two ways to specify the grid when calling ORBKIT via the Terminal.
 On the one hand, you can adapt the grid to the molecular geometry:

 .. code-block:: bash

         $ orbkit -i INPUT --adjust_grid=D X

-Here, orbkit creates a grid with a grid spacing of ``X`` a\ :sub:`0` and the size of the molecule plus ``D`` a\ :sub:`0` in each direction.
+Here, ORBKIT creates a grid with a grid spacing of ``X`` a\ :sub:`0` and the size of the molecule plus ``D`` a\ :sub:`0` in each direction.

 On the other hand, you can modify the grid via an external plain text file